niklas-mardby/cyan-saturn/README.md

 Run yarn in folders cyan-saturn, cyan and saturn.

 Run yarn build && yarn preview in folders cyan and saturn.
+You will need two terminals.

 Open http://localhost:5000/ to view cyan-saturn